 Tungsten Inert Gas (TIG) and Gas Tungsten Arc Welding (GTAW) capabilities.

-Specializing in GTAW & Tungsten inert gas (TIG) welding services for aerospace and defense applications.
+GTAW & Tungsten inert gas (TIG) welding services for aerospace and defense applications.

 Precision TIG welding can be used and applied to different industries such as aerospace, medical and automotive.
 GTAW process is suitable for welding all material due to electrode is not melting during the welding operation.
 The electrode is made of tungsten alloy which can tolerate a very high temperature and would allow to weld at low current and weld as thin as 0.005-inch-thick material.